Common Envelope Mass Ejection in Evolved Stars: Modeling the Dust Emission from post-RGB stars in the LMC: Models of post-AGB objects

 \subsection{J050632.10-714229.8}

-This object is classified as a post-AGB shell source by KWVW15, with T$_{\rm eff}$ = 7614 K, log\,$g$ = 0.5 and [Fe/H] = $-$0.4.
-However, based on high resolution spectra, \cite{aarle2013} obtained a much lower T$_{\rm eff}$ (= 6750K), log\,$g$ = 0.5 and a lower [Fe/H] (= $-$1.0).
-We prefer the \cite{aarle2013} values based on their high resolution data.
-Hence, we used a Kurucz stellar atmosphere model with T$_{\rm eff}$ = 7000K, log\,$g$ = 0.5 and [Fe/H] = $-$1.0.
-Fig.\,\ref{J050632_model1} shows a one-component model fit to observed SED using Sil-Ow grains, standard MRN grain size distribution, T$_{\rm d}$ = 200 K, $\tau$=0.6 and Y = 20 (model \#\,1,s).
-This model is deficient in the mid-IR region, particularly at IRAC3\,(5.8$\micron$) and IRAC4\,(8$\micron$).
+This object is classified as a post-AGB shell source by KWVW15, with $T_{\mathrm eff}$ = 7614 K, log\,$g$ = 0.5 and $[Fe/H]$ = $-$0.4.
+However, based on high resolution spectra, \cite{aarle2013} obtained a much lower $T_{\mathrm eff}$ (= 6750 K), log\,$g$ = 0.5 and a lower $[Fe/H]$ (= $-$1.0).
+We prefer the \citet{aarle2013} values based on their high resolution data.
+Hence, we used a Kurucz stellar atmosphere model with $T_{\mathrm eff}$ = 7000 K, log\,$g$ = 0.5 and $[Fe/H]$ = $-$1.0.
+Fig. 10.1 shows a one-component model fit to observed SED using Sil-Ow grains, standard MRN grain size distribution, $T_{\mathrm d}$ (in) = 200 K, $\tau$ = 0.6 and $Y$ = 20 (model \#\,1,s).
+This model is deficient in the mid-IR region, particularly at IRAC3\,(5.8 $\micron$) and IRAC4\,(8 $\micron$).

-Since J050632.10-714229.8 is a post-AGB star, the SED may be the result of an interaction between a slow-moving cool outer shell ejected during the previous AGB phase (typical V$_{\rm exp}$ = 15 kms$^{-1}$) and a fast-moving warm inner shell ejected during the post-AGB phase (typical V$_{\rm exp}$ = 50 kms$^{-1}$), similar to the case of IRAS 22036+5306 \citep{sahai2006}.
-Hence, we assumed a pair of nested shells, i.e. a warm inner shell covering 4$\pi$ solid angle and a cool outer shell.

-Fig.\,\ref{J050632_warmshell_silicates} shows the fit obtained in the mid-IR using Sil-Ow (grain type \#\,1) in the inner shell, T$_{\rm d}$ = 400K, standard MRN grain size distribution, $\tau$=0.4 and Y = 2.
+Since J050632.10-714229.8 is a post-AGB star, we modeled the SED using the `nested shells' approach outlined in Sec.\,\ref{modsed}.
+Fig. 10.2 shows the fit obtained in the mid-IR using Sil-Ow (grain type \#\,1) in the inner shell, $T_{\mathrm d}$ (in) = 400 K, standard MRN grain size distribution, $\tau$ = 0.4 and $Y$ = 2.
 It also shows that changing the grains from warm (Sil-Ow) to cold silicates (Sil-Oc) doesn't alter the fit significantly in the mid-IR, so we use Sil-Ow grains for the inner shell.

-Since J050632.10-714229.8 is a post-AGB star, its circumstellar environment may have a mix of carbon and silicate dust grains.
-Fig\,\ref{J050632_warmshell_amC} shows the fits obtained using combinations of amC-Hn and Sil-Ow grains.
-We find that Sil-Ow (\#\,1) at 400K, a combination of amC-Hn/0.1 and Sil-Ow/0.9 (\#\,2) at 350K and a combination of grf-DL/0.3 and Sil-Ow/0.7 (\#\,3) at 350K (Fig.\,\ref{J050632_warmshell_graintypes}) all provide equally good fits to the observed SED in the mid-IR.
-However, neither combination of grains could provide a satisfactory fit to the flux from 4.6$\micron$ $-$ 8$\micron$.
+The circumstellar environment of a post-AGB star may have a mix of carbon and silicate dust grains.
+Fig. 10.3 shows the fits obtained using different grain combinations.
+We find that Sil-Ow (\#\,1) at 400 K, a combination of amC-Hn/0.1 and Sil-Ow/0.9 (\#\,2) at 350 K and a combination of grf-DL/0.3 and Sil-Ow/0.7 (\#\,3) at 350 K (Fig. 10.4) all provide good fits to the observed SED in the mid-IR.
+However, neither combination of grains could provide a satisfactory fit to the flux from 4.6 $\micron$ $-$ 8 $\micron$.
 These discrepancies are further discussed in \S\,\ref{discuss}.
+Using each of the above best-fit warm inner-shell models, we obtained best-fit models for the cold outer shell (nested models \#\,1; $\chi^{2}$ = 181.6; \#\,2; $\chi^{2}$ = 164.2 and \#\,3; $\chi^{2}$ = 154.7; Table\,\ref{mod-tbl-pagb}).
+Fig. 10.5 shows the complete correctly illuminated model SED of J050632.10-714229.8 for each grain combination.